Chubu, City Guides, Kanto, Road Trip

 Where to stay in Karuizawa

 • Karuizawa Pension Sato is where we stayed in Karuizawa.
-It’s a super cute 2-story house, located deep inside the foresty streets of Karuizawa, where you can pick rooms with either shared bathroom or private bathroom ensuite.
+It’s a super cute 2-story house, located deep inside the foresty streets of Karuizawa, where you can pick rooms with either a shared bathroom or a private bathroom ensuite.
 Their price is the most affordable I could find in Karuizawa.

-• Hotel Wellies – a cute british style cabin hotel located in the resort area of Karuizawa
+• Hotel Wellies – a cute British style cabin hotel located in the resort area of Karuizawa

-• APA Hotel Karuizawa Ekimae – If convenience is what you’re after, this hotel is only 2 mins walk from the station with easy access to Karuizawa tourist spots.
+• APA Hotel Karuizawa Ekimae – If convenience is what you’re after, this hotel is only 2 minute walk from the station with easy access to Karuizawa tourist spots.

 Day 2: Matsumoto

 From Karuizawa, we drove approximately 2 hours to Matsumoto.
 Honestly, the only reason why we made a stop here is because it is the closest point to Kamikochi, which is next on our itinerary.
+However, we ended up finding quite a bit of things to do here to warrant a one day stop.

 1. Matsumoto Castle & Matsumoto City Museum

-Matsumoto Castle is difficult to avoid when you are in Matsumoto.
-It’s definitely a must-do.
-Unlike the rest of the castles in Japan, Matsumoto Castle is unique due to its black exterior, which has earned its nickname “Crow Castle”.
+Unlike the rest of the remaining castles in Japan, Matsumoto Castle is unique due to its black exterior, which has earned its nickname “Crow Castle”.
 It is said the cost of the maintenance for this castle is high due to the material and man hours needed to keep up the black paint exterior.

 Matsumoto Castle